Connectivity constrains quantum codes: Main results

+There are instances where our bound may yield slightly better results; we thank Sam Cree for pointing this out.
+For example, consider $D=3$ and $\alpha = 0.6 < 1-1/D = 2/3$.
+Our bound implies that transversal gates must lie in the Clifford group, whereas the Pastawski-Yoshida bound implies that transversal gates are only contained in the third level of the Clifford hierarchy.
+Of course, it is unclear whether such a code can be constructed.

-We cannot reproduce their bound for the same reason that we cannot reproduce the Bravyi-Poulin-Terhal bound: in \cite{bravyi2013classification}, the separation of the $D$-dimensional lattice is better than the separation into multiple sectors we have based on $\cS_d$.
+We cannot reproduce the Pastawski-Yoshida bound for the same reason that we cannot reproduce the Bravyi-Poulin-Terhal bound: in \cite{bravyi2013classification}, the separation of the $D$-dimensional lattice is better than the separation into multiple sectors we have based on $\cS_d$.

 Indeed the interest of the results presented here lies within more exotic spaces and constructions where the lattice-based approach of the numerous no-go theorems in $\bbR^{D}$ breaks down.